What Is an Email Header, With Its Purpose and Components

 Conclusion

 Analyzing an email header might seem daunting due to technical details.
-But, it helps understand the email infrastructure and spot any spam email by verifying the sender's authenticity.
+However, it helps understand the email infrastructure and spot any spam email by verifying the sender's authenticity.

 But, you don't need to go through the entire header; just check the major component we mentioned in this guide, and you'll become a pro at it in no time.
 Furthermore, you can read guides on identifying and safeguarding against spoofed email addresses to protect yourself from potential email scams.